alexwelch/responsive-user-avatar-demo/post.md

 ## Serving up different sized dynamic images based on device resolutions. ##

-[Jason](http://pivotallabs.com/users/jnoble/blog/) and I are working on an app where we needed to be able to render images of several different sizes for different mobile devices.
+[Jason Noble](http://pivotallabs.com/users/jnoble/blog/) and I are working on an app where we needed to be able to render images of several different sizes for different mobile devices.

 Our scenario was analagous to the following:

-Let's say you are an engineer for Twitter and you need to display a users avatar on their show page, but you need to serve a small, medium, or large image based on the resolution of the device accessing the page.
+Let's say you are an engineer for Twitter and you need to display a user's avatar on their show page, but you need to serve a small, medium, or large image based on the resolution of the device accessing the page.
 This was a good candidate for CSS media queries, except that the image url needed to be obtained from our User object.
 We decided to cross that bridge when we got there and spike on an initial proof-of-concept.

 #### users#show view ####